 For the periods presented prior to the Company's IPO, basic and diluted net loss per common share is presented in conformity with the two-class method required for participating securities.
-Concurrently with the closing of the Company's IPO on March 24, 2014, all shares of outstanding Preferred Stock automatically converted into 11,933 shares of the Company's common stock.
+Concurrently with the closing of the Company's IPO on March 24, 2014, all shares of outstanding Redeemable Convertible Preferred Stock automatically converted into 11,933 shares of the Company's common stock.
 Following the date of the IPO, the two-class method was no longer required as the Company has one class of securities issued and outstanding.

-Prior to the conversion of the Redeemable Convertible Preferred Stock, holders of Series A and Series B Preferred Stock each were entitled to liquidation preferences payable prior and in preference to any dividends on any shares of the Company's common stock.
-In the event a dividend was paid on common stock, the holders of Preferred Stock were entitled to a proportionate share of any such dividend as if they were holders of common stock (on an asif converted basis).
-The holders of the Company's Preferred Stock did not have a contractual obligation to share in the losses of the Company.
-The Company considered its Preferred Stock to be participating securities and, in accordance with the two-class method, earnings allocated to Preferred Stock and the related number of outstanding shares of Preferred Stock have been excluded from the computation of basic and diluted net income (loss) per common share.
+Prior to the conversion of the Redeemable Convertible Preferred Stock, holders of Series A and Series B Redeemable Convertible Preferred Stock each were entitled to liquidation preferences payable prior and in preference to any dividends on any shares of the Company's common stock.
+In the event a dividend was paid on common stock, the holders of Redeemable Convertible Preferred Stock were entitled to a proportionate share of any such dividend as if they were holders of common stock (on an as-if converted basis).
+The holders of the Company's Redeemable Convertible Preferred Stock did not have a contractual obligation to share in the losses of the Company.
+The Company considered its Redeemable Convertible Preferred Stock to be participating securities and, in accordance with the two-class method, earnings allocated to Redeemable Convertible Preferred Stock and the related number of outstanding shares of Redeemable Convertible Preferred Stock have been excluded from the computation of basic and diluted net loss per common share.

-Under the two-class method, net loss attributable to common stockholders is determined by allocating undistributed earnings, calculated as net income less current period Redeemable Convertible Preferred Stock cumulative dividends, between common stock and Redeemable Convertible Preferred Stock.
+Under the two-class method, net loss attributable to common stockholders is determined by allocating undistributed earnings, calculated as net loss less current period Redeemable Convertible Preferred Stock cumulative dividends, between common stock and Redeemable Convertible Preferred Stock.
 In computing diluted net loss attributable to common stockholders, undistributed earnings are re-allocated to reflect the potential impact of dilutive securities.